SCRIM® / SCRIMTEX

 A controlled flow of water wets the road surface immediately in front of the test wheel and when the vehicle moves forward, the test wheel slides in a forward direction on the wet road surface.
 The force generated by this action is related to the wet skid resistance of the road surface.

-Measurement of this sideways force allows the sideway-force coefficient to be calculated as an average for each continuous 5, 10 and 20yard section.
+Measurement of this sideways force allows the sideway-force coefficient to be calculated as an average for each continuous 5, 10 and 20-feet section.

-Processing is undertaken using a suite of computer programmes.
-The SCRIM Readings (SR) recorded by the SCRIM are corrected for speed where necessary and are rejected if the test speed is outside of the range 15-53m/h.
+Processing is undertaken using a suite of computer programs.
+The SCRIM Readings (SR) recorded by the SCRIM vehicle are corrected for speed where necessary and are rejected if the test speed is outside of the range 15-53mph.
 Speed-corrected SCRIM readings are converted to SCRIM coefficients which in turn are compared with a range of investigatory levels for different road categories to identify deficient lengths of road.